lumetra-io/engram-memory-mcp/README.md

 ## About This Repository

-This repository only contains:
+This repository contains:
-- This README with setup instructions
+- This README with setup instructions for popular MCP clients
-- `server.json` with example MCP client configurations
+- `server.json` - MCP server manifest following the official schema

+The `server.json` file uses the official MCP server schema and can be used by MCP clients that support remote server discovery.
+For manual configuration, use the client-specific examples above.

 The actual Engram service runs at `https://engram.lumetra.io` — there's no local installation required.